Camp Holmes Internment Camp

 Camp Holmes Internment Camp, also known as Camp #3 and Baguio Internment Camp, near Baguio in the Philippines was established in World War II by the Japanese to intern civilians from countries hostile to Japan.
 The camp housed about 500 civilians, mostly Americans, between April 1942 and December 1944 when the internees were moved to Bilibid Prison in Manila.
-Camp Holmes was a Philippine Constabulary base before World War II and later was renamed Camp Bado Dangwa and became a base for the Philippine National Police.
+Camp Holmes was a Philippine Constabulary base before World War II; it was later renamed Camp Bado Dangwa and became the regional headquarters of the Philippine National Police in the Cordillera region.
 It is located near what is now the Halsema Highway.

 Background

 The American military base of Camp John Hay in Baguio was the first place in the Philippines bombed by the Japanese on December 8, 1941.
 On December 27, Japanese forces captured Baguio virtually unopposed by American and Filipino forces.
 The 500 American and other civilians resident in the city were first interned at Camp John Hay.
 On April 23, 1942 the Westerners and 300 Chinese internees were moved by bus to Camp Holmes, about 8 km north of Baguio and Camp John Hay.

 During the internees stay at Camp Hay, three men were arrested by the Japanese and accused of being spies.
 Two of them were later released but Rufus Gray, a Southern Baptist missionary, died or was executed by the Japanese while imprisoned.